Legal Health Care Proxy Forms for Patients

 Do you need a Health Care Proxy?

-Yes!
-Everyone over the age of 18 needs a Health Care Proxy – also known as a Power of Attorney for Health Care or a Health Care Representative – to make sure your health care decisions are in the hands of someone you trust if you ever can’t make them for yourself.
-You should also make Advance Directives, such as a Living Will, and take the opportunity to make your own living trust to protect your assets and plan for the future.
-Gentreo includes it all!
-Gentreo includes it all!
+Yes, most everyone over the age of 18 needs a Health Care Proxy, also known as a Power of Attorney for Health Care or a Health Care Representative, to make sure your health care decisions are in the hands of someone you trust if you ever cannot make them for yourself.
+You can also make Advance Directives, such as a Living Will, and take the opportunity to make a will online or explore living trust setup online to protect your assets and plan for the future.
+Gentreo includes it all with simple online tools that help with understanding power of attorney and advance directives explained in plain language.

 Your Health Care Proxy assigns who will make decisions about your medical care and what kind of care you wish to receive if you become incapacitated.

-Our estate planning service gives you what you need to protect the ones you love.
+Our estate planning service gives you what you need to protect the ones you love with guided online will creation, health care proxy forms, and tools for organizing and storing estate documents.

 Simple to create

-We guide you through each step so you can customize a full and complete Health Care Proxy and Living Will where applicable.
-You can update it any time.
+We guide you through each step so you can customize a full and complete Health Care Proxy and Living Will where applicable, similar to how you would write a will online.
+You can update it any time as your life changes.

 Securely shared

-Decide who should have access to your Health Care Proxy.
-This is key for estate planning for young families.
+Decide who should have access to your Health Care Proxy and other critical estate planning documents in your secure online document vault.
+This is key for estate planning for young families and new parents, as well as planning for aging parents.
 Then, share it easily and safely.

 Instantly accessible

-Access your Health Care Proxy instantly from anywhere if you or your loved ones need it.
+Access your Health Care Proxy instantly from anywhere if you or your loved ones need it, so hospitals and caregivers can quickly find your advance directives and power of attorney information when it matters most

 Gentreo is peace of mind!
 My mother constantly loses her legal documents.
 Now, we have Gentreo and the Family Vault.
 I can now leave the state (literally!).